 If you start looking at the ingredient labels on your personal care and cleaning products, you’ll probably notice that there is one common ingredient in almost ALL of them: “fragrance.”

 As you may have already experienced, navigating natural and synthetic fragrances can be quite difficult for consumers due to this weird fragrance loophole.
-So, we’ve put together this article to help you understand:
+So, this article will hopefully help you understand:

 - What the word “fragrance” on ingredient labels actually means